TylerTheFox/Monero-TipBot/README.md

 Unzip the folder and run
 `intense-wallet-rpc` with the arguments `--wallet-dir ./Wallets/  --rpc-bind-port 8333 --daemon-address 127.0.0.1:48782 --disable-rpc-login --trusted-daemon`

+Note: `--wallet-dir ./Wallets/` is required and to change the dir you must change RPC.h

 It should complain about the deamon not running.
 Thats normal see the next step.

 ## IntenseCoin Deamon setup
 Just open `intensecoin` normally.

 ## Application Setup
-The program working directory needs to be set to the folder RPC is in.
+The program needs to be in the folder with RPC or have the working directory set to the folder RPC is in.

+The file structure should look like this. intense-wallet-rpc
+TIPBOT
+Wallets/ <-- this is a directory.

 ## Discord Token Setup
 Navigate to "My Apps" on Discord (https://discordapp.com/developers/applications/me).